Q: I’ve got a lot of the symptoms I’ve seen listed. What tests should I ask my doctor for if I think I’m going through early menopause?

 Q: How long will my symptoms last?

 Answer: That’s the million dollar question and a difficult one to answer!
 There really is no definitive answer we can offer you.
 Some women get symptoms for only a short time; others get intense symptoms for years (like me, unfortunately!).
 Most women get symptoms for a few years, then they fade out.
 For most women, the common solution to managing your symptoms is by either going on hormone replacement therapy (HRT) or by using alternative treatments, like phytoestrogens, herbs, and vitamins.
+The efficacy of herbal supplements in treating menopausal symptoms is questionable, however.

-In the latter case its important to avoid exploitative retailers selling unproven formulations.
+It’s important to avoid exploitative retailers selling unproven formulations.
 Seek your doctor’s advice and if you do choose to take dietary supplements and/or herbal products, carefully select those with scientific research supporting the manufacturer’s claims.

 Q: Does going through menopause early mean I’m aging more quickly?